Rokucraft/RokuWiki/docs/server-related/roles.md

 ## Roleplay Roles

-- **Sr. Roleplayers** are a team of roleplayers in the community that have shown outstanding maturity and capability.
-They help make roleplaying suggestions and discuss many things involving roleplay.

 - **Nation Leaders** are people who manage their nation.
 They help with generating roleplay, making nation lore and organising events!

 ## Non-staff Roles